VACULOGIC QS-7 ONLINE

 The adapter will need to have a 1 amp (1000Ma) or greater current capacity, and will need a male plug for the Server end that is 5.5mm OD with a 2.5mm ID.

-Hardware Safety & maintenance Notes:
+Hardware Safety & Maintenance Notes:

 · The server has a small foam debris filter pad installed in the vacuum port manifold, directly behind the vacuum coupler.
 This filter pad may be removed, cleaned and replaced easily.
 To do so, remove the coupling from the port.
 Using tweezers or a small wire with a hook (bent paper clip will work) pull the pad forward.
 Wash out, dry and replace by pushing it to the rear of the port recess with a pencil or other small shaft.
 This filter DOES NOT offset the need for a water trap or other means of keeping debris out of the server.

-:!!
+!!
 Personal Safety Note: